Our-Unique-Game/School-Escape/Formal-elements.md

 ### 8. Outcomes

 * Success is escaping the school, while failure occurs if caught or unable to solve puzzles.
+* also needed talent to finish but no luck.

 ---